Danica Patrick speeding toward NASCAR’s exit ramp

 ”I’ve never done that in my career,” Patrick finally said.

 She looked for one of her representatives, to no avail.
-She complained about how long the interview session was taking, and her answers became clipped, her annoyance apparent.
+She complained about how long the interview session was taking a toll.
+Her answers became clipped, her annoyance apparent.

 When finally dismissed, Patrick climbed down from a director’s chair and stomped her foot in anger.